replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds [EKCO add-on](https://kurl.sh/docs/add-ons/ekco) version 0.28.2.

 ### Bug Fixes {#bug-fixes-v2023-08-10-0}
-* Fixes an issue where the control plane would not get upgraded on remote primary nodes due to /etc/kubernetes/audit.yaml file missing.
+* Fixes an issue where the control plane would not get upgraded on remote primary nodes due to a missing file /etc/kubernetes/audit.yaml.
-* Fix an error `failed to pull image registry.k8s.io/coredns:v1.8.6` when upgrading from k8s `1.23.15` to `1.24.4`.
+* Fixes an error `failed to pull image registry.k8s.io/coredns:v1.8.6` when upgrading from k8s `1.23.15` to `1.24.4`.

 ## v2023.08.07-0